 Sonos Arc: audio performance

-- Amazing surround sound for a single source speaker
+- Great surround sound for a single bar

-The Sonos Arc’s audio capabilities are pretty amazing all up.
+The Sonos Arc’s audio capabilities are seriously great.
 Eight elliptical woofers combine to deliver a solid overall bass response and the tuning balances a nice amount of warmth through the mids with an impressive level of clarity.

 This precision is matched by the three silk dome tweeters that deliver particularly crisp highs with an impressive level of control.
 We were particularly taken by the unit's ability to deliver soundscapes that distinguished sound from individual instruments during particular arrangements without feeling disjointed.